nf-core/eager/.github/CONTRIBUTING.md

 ## Images and Figures

 For all internal nf-core/eager documentation images we are using the 'Kalam' font by the Indian Type Foundry and licensed under the Open Font License.
+It can be found for download here [here](https://fonts.google.com/specimen/Kalam).

-For the overview image we follow the nf-core [style and guidelines](https://nf-co.re/developers/design_guidelines).
+For the overview image we follow the nf-core [style guidelines](https://nf-co.re/developers/design_guidelines).

-These can be found for download [here](https://fonts.google.com/specimen/Kalam)